 To create a Post Consumer Material usage initiative, we decided to invest a new Recycle Plant in Romania, Negreşti.
 In the first phase of this project, we aim to recycle around 6.000 tons/year big-bags and convert them into big-bags again in our facilities.
 The project will start functioning in the second half of 2022.
 Our ambitions are higher so you can expect from us to continue to grow in this innovative solution.

 This initiative can only be done with a great collaboration of our customers, our suppliers, our shareholders, and our FPS colleagues.
-We are looking for a brighter future together.
+As bulk bag manufacturers, we are looking for a brighter future together.